Pakol: Origin, discovery and documentation in Gilgit and Chitral

-"In Chitral, Wakhan and Sirikol the men wear very small scanty turbans.
+In Chitral, Wakhan and Sirikol the men wear very small scanty turbans.
 In Gilgit, Astor, and the greater part of Yaghestan the rolled woollen cap mentioned by Mr. Drew is commonly worn.
-In the Shin caste unmarried women are distinguished by a white cap, which is never worn by married Shin women."
+In the Shin caste unmarried women are distinguished by a white cap, which is never worn by married Shin women.

 The earliest unequivocal reference to the pakol thus refers to the extreme north of modern Pakistan, while at the same time in areas slightly further to the west and south, including Chitral, the people still preferred to wear a turban.
 This would indicate that in lands even further to the west, the pakol was also still unknown.

-The popularity of the pakol had moved west by the late 1920s, when Georg Morgenstierne visited the Chitral district and photographed the locals wearing a pakol, although the photographs seem to show that the pakol lacks the distinctive flat crown of the modern Chitrali cap and more resembles the type of pakol still worn in Hunza, which may thus well represent the "original" form of the pakol.
+The popularity of the pakol had moved west by the late 1920s, when Georg Morgenstierne visited the Chitral district and photographed the locals wearing a pakol, although the photographs seem to show that the pakol lacks the distinctive flat crown of the modern Chitrali cap and more resembles the type of pakol still worn in Gilgit, which may thus well represent the "original" form of the pakol.

-The Kafiristan campaign and adoption by Nuristanis
+Since the late 1890s it has been also adopted by several communities of Afghanistan such as Tajiks, Pashayi٫ Pashtuns and Nuristanis.
+It was adopted first among the Pashtuns of Pakistan as a replacement for the large turban, especially in the main cities, as for instance in Peshawar, owing to village traders, who were also responsible for its spread and popularity, initially expanding their businesses, eventually coming to dominate a large area of the Peshawar's old city, popularly known as Qissa Kahwani.
+Only in the tribal areas along the Afghan border the traditional Pashtun turban was still popular.
+However, pictures from Peshawar from not so very long ago, still show a city dominated by turbans instead of men covering their head with a pakol.
+The Shina people of Dras, Ladakh in India have also worn the pakol since ancient times, and they refer to it as "Shin Khoyi," which means the headwear of the Shina people.
+Recently, it was also introduced in the Kashmir Valley by seasonal migrants of ethnic Shins hailing from the Gurez and Tuleil areas in north Kashmir's Bandipore district.
+Today, the pakol commonly worn by people of all social classes and backgrounds from Pakistan and Afghanistan, as well as in parts of India, such as in Jammu and Kashmir and Delhi.